Holdlen2DH/holdlen2dh.github.io/blog/learn_markdown.md

 # Markdown Tips and Tricks I Used

 Markdown is a lightweight markup language with plain text formating syntax <sup>[1]</sup>.
 I prefer using Markdown to write simple blogs.
-In this blog, I will introduce some useful trips and tricks I learned.
+In this blog, I will introduce some useful tips and tricks I learned.

 #### Editor